 “The automotive industry ” shall be considered to include:

-“Manufacturers, suppliers, maintenance providers and providers of systems that interact with the vehicles (e.g. back end systems and 3rd party systems)”
+“Manufacturers, suppliers, maintenance providers and providers of systems and services that interact with the vehicles (e.g. back end systems and 3rd party systems)”

+This definition may be further refined were needed.

 Identify and consider key risks and threats

-Agree and define principles/objectives to be obtained to address the key risks and threats and any associated timelines for achieving them
+Agree and define principles/objectives to be obtained to address the key risks and threats and measures to assure vehicle safety in case of cyber-attacks and any associated timelines for achieving them

+Take into account the document titled “Guideline on cybersecurity and data protection”, developed by the IWG on ITS/AD, to avoid duplications/deficiencies

-Consider existing practice(s), directives and regulations concerning cyber security and their applicability to the automotive industry
+Consider existing and developing standards, practice(s), directives and regulations concerning cyber security and their applicability to the automotive industry

 Define detailed guidance or measures for how to meet the objectives/principles.
 This may include processes and technical approaches

-Consider what assessments or evidence may be required to demonstrate compliance or type approval
+Consider what assessments or evidence may be required to demonstrate compliance or type approval with any requirements identified

-Outputs to be presented to WP.29 for their consideration.
+Outputs to be presented to the IWG on ITS/AD of WP.29 for their consideration.
 This shall include recommendations on the outputs use as a regulation or a resolution and, if applicable timelines, for delivery

 Address Data protection issues.
 This shall include the following activities:

+Consider the implications of data protection legislation and privacy legislation

 Agree common terms and definitions, including defining “Data protection” and “Data privacy” in the context of the automotive industry

-Develop recommendations or guidance for the protection of data including personal data, stored data and transmitted data

-Consider and identify key risks and threats

-Consider the implications of data protection legislation and privacy legislation

 Consider what data might be stored in a vehicle or transmitted from it

+Consider and identify key risks and threats for the protection of data including personal data, stored data and transmitted data

-Agree and define principles/objectives to be obtained to address the key risks and threats and any associated timelines for achieving them
+Develop recommendations or guidance to address the key risks and threats identified

-Consider existing practice(s), directives and regulations concerning data protection and data privacy and their applicability to the automotive industry
+Consider existing and developing standards, practice(s), directives and regulations concerning data protection and data privacy and their applicability to the automotive industry

-Outputs to be presented to WP.29 for their consideration.
+Outputs to be presented to the IWG on ITS/AD of WP.29 for their consideration.
 This shall include recommendations on the outputs use as a regulation or a resolution and, if applicable timelines, for delivery

-Address Over-The-Air software updates.
+Addresssoftware updates.
 This shall include the following activities:

-Agree common terms and definitions, including defining “Over-The-Air updates” in the context of automotive industry
+Agree common terms and definitions, including defining “Over-The-Air updates” in the context of the automotive industry

-Develop recommendation on security aspects of Over-The-Air updates
+Develop recommendations on security aspects of software updates, including over-the-air updates

+Consider and identify key risks and threats concerned with software updates

-Consider existing practice, directives and regulations concerning software and its updates
+Consider existing and developing standards, practice, directives and regulations concerning software and its updates

 Consider the implications related to type approval for software updates, including technical and administrative provisions